lucasshaw12/bug_tracker/README.md

 Ensure `pipenv` is installed on your machine with `pip3 install pipenv`.

+When developing, ensure that the pipenv environment is activated using `pipenv shell` from the applications route directory `(bug_tracker/)`.

 To run the application from your local machine.
 From the `bug_tracker` root directory, enter the command `pipenv install -r requirements.txt`.
 This will install the required dependencies that are needed to run the application.

 Run the application in your local server using `python3 manage.py runserver`.